andmarti1424/free_keithley/Readme.md

 Plotting / measurement software for Keithley 2015 THD multimeter

 ## Utilities
- - THD measurement: total THD/THDN and distortion of each harmonic
+ - THD measurement: THD/THDN and distortion of each harmonic
  - Vdc logger
  - THD vs Freq. : IN DEVELOPMENT
  - Freq. response plot: IN DEVELOPMENT